taia-dot-net/celf-airprint-raspi/raspberrypi.md

 ##Issues

 halting the raspberry pi does not remove the advertised bonjour service.
-So the servcie is still visible in safari or celfBrowser even if raspi has been shutdown.
+So the servcie is still visible in safari or celfCloud Browser even if raspi has been shutdown.
 Maybe the utilities help here.
 What about advertising via node or python?

+## build essentials

+	apt-get install build-essential

+I assume, this package is requires to compile native node modules, like mdns